agama-project/agama/doc/new_architecture.md

 goals:

 * Drop our dependency on Cockpit.
-* Implement a higher-level API to be consumed by the clients, partially replacing the D-Bus.
+* Implement a higher-level API to be consumed by the clients, replacing D-Bus for client-server communication.
+Agama will still use D-Bus for IPC between the Rust and Ruby components.

 ### Components